afontenot/pyweight/docs/md/Basic Usage.md

 you to save any unsaved data when you quit.
 When a **data** file has been edited, this is indicated by an asterisk `*` after the file name in the program window title.
-An option to save changes to your data files automatically is available in the Pyweight [Settings](#Settings).
+An option to save changes to your data files automatically is available in the PyWeight [Settings](#Settings).

-Normally, Pyweight will automatically create blank weight entries for you.
+Normally, PyWeight will automatically create blank weight entries for you.
 This happens whenever you add an entry, or when you restart the program.
 In some cases --- for example, if you leave the program open and forget to record your weight for several days --- you might